jobisoft/DAV-4-TbSync/README.md

 This provider is not actually implementing the CalDAV protocol, but will add the found calendars to lightning and let lightning handle the sync.

+### Work around for subscribing to multiple calendars of different users on the same server

-Important: Lightning has problems subscribing to multiple calendars of different users on the same server.
+Lightning has problems subscribing to multiple calendars of different users on the same server.
 TbSync 0.8.16 (or later) can probably resolve this issue, if you set

 *extensions.dav4tbsync.addUserToCardDavUrl = true*